|Height:||370.83+ ft||(113.03+ m)||Elevation:||160 ft (49 m)||GPS Latitude:||40.34290|

 and Telperion) which, Zinke suspected, were the world's tallest trees.
 When Taylor found Laurelin later, he named it Federation Giant after Federation Grove.
 Federation Grove is also known as

 California Federation of Women's Clubs Grove.
-Humboldt State University forestry professor Stephen C. Sillett renamed the tree Laurelin after one of J. R. R. Tolkien's Two Trees of Valinor
+Cal Poly Humboldt forestry professor Stephen C. Sillett renamed the tree Laurelin after one of J. R. R. Tolkien's Two Trees of Valinor